elliotstokes/elliotstokes.github.io/_posts/2013-12-04-5-great-grunt-plugins.md

 image: gruntLogo.png
 ---

-I have been using Grunt quite a lot recently and really love the sheer volume and variety of Grunt plugins there have been developed.
-I thought I would pick a few that I really like that others may find useful.
+I have been using Grunt quite a lot recently and really love the sheer volume and variety of Grunt plugins that have been developed.
+I thought I would pick a few that I really like that others might not have heard of and may find useful.

 ##[grunt-uncss](https://github.com/addyosmani/grunt-uncss)